 If you’ve been diagnosed with depression or seasonal affective disorder, or if you’re a smoker looking to quit, your healthcare provider may have recommended Wellbutrin (bupropion) as a treatment option.

 Below, we’ve explained exactly what Wellbutrin (bupropion) is, how it works, how long it takes to work and why it’s prescribed, and answered some common questions like:

 Can I drink on Wellbutrin?

 Is there a difference between Wellbutrin 100mg and Wellbutrin 300mg?

 We’ve also looked at how Wellbutrin (bupropion) compares to other antidepressants, as well as the potential side effects and interactions that you should be aware of before using this medication.

 Wellbutrin (bupropion) is what’s known as an atypical antidepressant.
 It works by modifying the levels of certain chemicals in your brain.
 It’s sold in tablet form and is commonly prescribed as a treatment for conditions such as depression and seasonal affective disorder.

 It’s also prescribed as a medication for smoking cessation.
-Research shows that bupropion can reduce cravings and withdrawal symptoms in ex-smokers, making it easier to give up cigarettes and other tobacco products.

-Compared to many other antidepressants, Wellbutrin (bupropion) is less likely to cause some adverse effects, such as drowsiness, weight loss or gain and sexual dysfunction.

-Later version | If you’ve been diagnosed with depression or seasonal affective disorder, or if you’re a smoker looking to quit, your healthcare provider may have recommended Wellbutrin (bupropion) as a treatment option.

-Below, we’ve explained exactly what Wellbutrin (bupropion) is, how it works, how long it takes to work and why it’s prescribed, and answered some common questions like:

-Can I drink on Wellbutrin?

-Is there a difference between Wellbutrin 100mg and Wellbutrin 300mg?

-We’ve also looked at how Wellbutrin (bupropion) compares to other antidepressants, as well as the potential side effects and interactions that you should be aware of before using this medication.

-Wellbutrin (bupropion) is what’s known as an atypical antidepressant.
-It works by modifying the levels of certain chemicals in your brain.
-It’s sold in tablet form and is commonly prescribed as a treatment for conditions such as depression and seasonal affective disorder.

-It’s also prescribed as a medication for smoking cessation.
 Research shows that Wellbutrin (bupropion) can reduce cravings and withdrawal symptoms in ex-smokers, making it easier to give up cigarettes and other tobacco products.

 Compared to many other antidepressants, Wellbutrin (bupropion) is less likely to cause some adverse effects, such as drowsiness, weight loss or gain and sexual dysfunction.